Cycling Norway – All you need to know to plan a bike trip to North Cape

 packrafting Norway

-The Norwegian Trekking Association (DNT) maintains a network of about 550 cabins across the whole country.
+The Norwegian Trekking Associationย (DNT) maintains a network of about 550 cabins across the whole country.
 There are three types of lodges in the DNT network:

 • Staffed lodges: those are basically hotels or hostels, there are people working there, usually running some sort of restaurant.
 A bunk bed in 1-3 beds rooms costs 357 NOK per person for the members.

 • Self-Service Lodges: those are unstaffed cabins supplied with stocks of food.
-You’ll need the key to open them (sometimes there’s a unique key to collect, the passe-partout won’t work everywhere), some also need pre-booking.
-You need to fill a module to pay for food and accommodation.
+You’ll need the key to open them (sometimes there’s a unique key to collect, and the passe-partout won’t work everywhere), and some also need pre-booking.
+You need to fill out a module to pay for food and accommodation.
 Member’s price is 275 NOK per person, not so cheap!

-• No-Service Lodges: These don’t have any food provisions.
+• No-Service Lodges:ย These don’t have any food provisions.
 You still have to pay for sleeping, the same as the self-service ones.
 Some of these might be open, not requiring a key, although usually those open ones are remotely located along some hiking trails.

 To access member prices and get the (almost-)universal key you need to be a DNT associate.
 Annual membership is 650 NOK (350 if less than 26 years old).